 Before torch cutters became readily available, metal artists were severely limited in terms of making precise cuts.
 The methods they had at their disposal were unwieldy and ineffective.
 Artists also did not always have complete control over the outcomes of their art projects.

 Since metal torches became easily available, artists not only have the means to mass produce metal art, but they also have more ways to refine their art.
 They can apply many different themes to their work, which may not have been possible with conventional tools.

 Art is a subjective endeavor, and without sufficient tools, artists may experience frustration in their attempts to express themselves or to reach the levels of creativity they desire.
-By making use of ionized gas, artists are now able to make minute cuts and create intricate and complex designs.
+By making use of ionized gas and appropriate accessories, artists are now able to make minute cuts and create intricate and complex designs.
 Ionized gas torches go a long way to eliminate creative limits for metal artists.

 As a metal artist, you may not need an expensive or overly powerful model.
 It is important to remember, however, that you should buy a high-quality system.
-This will ensure that you get many years of service from your cutter, as well as perfect metal cuts.
+This will ensure that you get many years of service from your cutter, as well as perfect metal cuts and precise welding.

 If you own a garage or if you are an automotive professional or hobbyist, you need a plasma system for automotive cutting.
 Metal cutting is unavoidable during vehicle restoration, repair, or customization.

 Cutting applications typically pertain to removing body parts or components, manufacturing new parts, cutting off nuts and bolts, and preparing surfaces for welding.
 If you are in the automotive business, portability is your best friend.
 Make sure that you buy a unit that has a low weight and easy carrying features like a handle.